FrancesMighty/ADM_HW_01_FP/README.md

 	> This file provides the code of each mini-program from exercise 1.

 2. __`scripts2.py`__:
-	> This file provides the code of each mini-program from exercice 2.
+	> This file provides the code of each mini-program from exercise 2.

 3. __`submission.pdf`__:
 	> This file provides the submission visualization from HackerRank website.
-It refers to exercice 1 and 2.
+It refers to exercises 1 and 2.